Veteran Owned and Operated

 I froze.

-I hadn’t asked if the data was complete or representative.
+It hadn’t occurred to me to see whether the data was complete or representative.

-I didn’t check for missing values or small sample sizes.
+I never examined it for missing values or small sample sizes—just processed it and moved on.

 That’s when I realized something important.